AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 button on its own.
 The trackball will control pan and tilt of selected fixtures, and the ring controls fine tilt.

+## Video preview screens (Diamond 9 only)

+The three preview screens on the top right of the console can be configured to show NDI video streams, or can also be used as extra workspace windows.

+To configure the screen double press \<View/Open\> and window selection buttons will pop up on each screen, touch the type of window you want to configure the view.

 ## Mini Screen (Arena only)

+The mini-screen can be used as a configurable workspace display just like the main monitor.
+To configure the screen double press \<View/Open\> and window selection buttons will pop up on the screen, touch the type of window you want to configure the view.

 The \<Display\> button below the rotary encoders toggles through four fixed layouts for the Mini screen: